 3.4 Service managers have undertaken a detailed review of commitments against all current schemes, as a result budgets have been reduced where possible to reflect updated requirements.
-Approval is requested for amendments of £162,750 and rephasing of £4,542,240 to the 2023/2024 capital programme as summarised in the table below and detailed in section 3.5 to 3.10 and section 1 of the exempt report.
+Approval is requested for amendments of £162,750 and rephasing of £4,542,240 to the 2023/2024 capital programme as summarised in the table below and detailed in section 3.5 to 3.10.
 The Revised Capital Programme 2023/2024 is detailed at Appendix 1 and Appendix 2.
+Exempt schemes are shown in in the exempt appendix.